Domains: ICANN / RAA Domain Contact Verification

 3. Click on Resend.

-4. The registrant email addressof the domain will be sent an email with the subject:
+4. The registrant email address of the domain will be sent an email with the subject:

 "IMMEDIATE VERIFICATION required for [your domain]."